whitfin/detox/README.md

 * Node.js

-If this is the first time you have run this tool, please do read the source to validate that it's not going to wipe something important!
+If this is the first time you have run this tool, please do read the source to validate that it's not going to wipe something important.
+It should be fairly safe given that it only looks at build files etc, but know that you are running it at your own risk!

 ## Installation